-Alcohol and OTC pain relievers, antihistamines, decongestants and cough medicines do not mix.
+Alcohol and over-the-counter pain relievers, antihistamines, decongestants and cough medicines do not mix.

 You may be at increased risk of GI bleeding if you use NSAID painkillers and drink more than one alcoholic beverage per week.
 If you consume 3 or more alcoholic beverages each day, you should consult your physician before using any pain reliever.

-The combination of OTC antihistamines and alcohol can increase drowsiness, especially in elderly people.
+The combination of non-prescription antihistamines and alcohol can increase drowsiness, especially in elderly people.
 Alcohol also makes the drowsiness, sedation and impaired motor skills associated with cough suppressant dextromethorphan worse.

 The bottom line is that occasional consumption of OTC medicines within maximum dosage warnings is not likely to cause serious side effects, even with painkillers.
 However, there is a significant population in the U.S. that depends upon daily intake of these non prescription medicines.

-Prolonged and continuous use of any OTC, especially pain relievers, increases the potential for adverse health reactions, some of which without noticeable warning symptom, including fatalities.
+Prolonged and continuous use of any of these counter-sold drugs, especially pain relievers, increases the potential for adverse health reactions, some of which without noticeable warning symptom, including fatalities.

 To avoid OTC painkiller side effects, choose natural supplements instead